 - New Lynn has good potential to get more people travelling to the train station by bike.

-- New Lynn train station is the third busiest station in Auckland and will be only 26 minutes’ train ride from the city once City Rail Link is constructed.
+- New Lynn train station is the third busiest station in Auckland and will be only 26 minutes’ train ride from the city once City Rail Link is completed.

 - We want to reduce the speed of vehicles entering and exiting intersections and prioritise the movement of pedestrians and people on bikes.
 Slower vehicle speeds should also help to make the area more appealing to pedestrians and residents.